mgrahamsmith/SoundBox/source/README.md

 Going to need the [Windows SDK](https://msdn.microsoft.com/windowsvista/bb980924.aspx).
     * Not sure why it's the Windows 7, .NET Framework 4 SDK but hey, they told me to.

+After downloading, I can view the release notes at [Windows SDK for Windows 7 and .NET Framework 4 Release Notes](file:///C:/Users/Soti/ReleaseNotes_Win7_1RTMSDK.Htm)

+Something went wrong with the SDK install link, I didn't get the RenderExclusiveEventDriven sample in the path listed at this microsoft docs link `\Program Files\Microsoft SDKs\Windows\v7.0\Samples\Multimedia\Audio\RenderExclusiveEventDriven\...`

+Attempting to download the Windows 10 SDK, althought I'm not sure this is what I need, since this could be a Win32 API thing...
+Downloading that good good from [here](https://developer.microsoft.com/en-US/windows/downloads/windows-10-sdk/)

+Well... that download didn't work either, but good news I found [this in Github - Windows classic samples.](https://github.com/Microsoft/Windows-classic-samples/tree/master/Samples/Win7Samples/multimedia/audio/RenderExclusiveEventDriven)

+TODO: clone.